BruceEckel/WinterTechForum-hugo/content/schedule/index.md

 ------

 - **Breakfast** Post your plans on Slack if you want others to join you.
-  There will be coffee and bagels at Bruce's house starting at 7:45am.
+  There will be coffee and toast bar at Bruce's house starting at 7:45am.

 - **9am**\
 Conference Overview\